SHELF LIFE & STORAGE

 -My ice packs were received melted or warm, are the truffles / caviar safe to consume?

 We ship all truffle and caviar orders via Fedex Overnight, which insures our customers to receive the products in less than 24 hours after the package leaves our refrigerated warehouse.
+We also pack our orders to anticipate a potential 24 hour delay (which can happen during the holidays especially), so even if the package stays in transit during 2 days, the fresh products should arrive in good condition, just carefully inspect them upon receipt.
 Ice Packs can melt faster depending on the destination and season, however it does not mean the products are compromised if the ice pack is melted or warm.
 Simply refrigerate the items immediately and if you have any concern, please follow the detailed steps form our return policy.

 My truffle honey has a different texture than expected: it’s hard and has a white deposit on top, is it normal?